-Home › Refinance
+Home > Refinance

-Last updated: April 11, 2026
+Last updated: June 9, 2026

 A refinance is a new mortgage that replaces your current one.
-The new mortgage may be larger than the old balance if you are pulling out equity, or it may simply be structured differently to better suit your situation.
+The new mortgage may be larger than the old balance if you are pulling out equity, or it may be structured differently to better suit your current situation.

-Common refinance goals include paying off expensive unsecured debt, funding renovations, covering a tax bill or separation payout, helping with a major life change, or creating a payment structure that is more manageable.
-In other cases, a refinance is part of a broader repair plan when there are credit issues, income issues, or both.
+Common refinance goals include paying off expensive unsecured debt, funding renovations, covering a tax bill or separation payout, helping with a major life change, or creating a more manageable payment structure.

-Debt consolidation is one of the most common reasons.
+Debt consolidation is one of the most common refinance reasons.
 It can reduce monthly pressure, but lower payments do not automatically mean the decision is better overall.
 The penalty, fees, new amortization, and long-term repayment plan still matter.

-In many standard refinance files, the maximum new mortgage is commonly based on up to 80% of the property’s value, less the mortgage balance already owing.
+In many standard refinance files, the maximum new mortgage is commonly based on up to 80% of the property value, less the mortgage balance already owing.
 The actual amount available still depends on lender policy, property type, income, credit, and the reason for the refinance.

 For example, if a home is worth $900,000 and the current mortgage balance is $500,000, the gross room may be calculated from 80% of the value, which is $720,000.
 That does not mean all of that room is automatically available.
 Qualification, costs, and lender policy still have to be reviewed.